 Call your provider if symptoms change or get worse.
 A genetic counselor can help teach you about the condition and direct you to support groups in your area.

-Genetic DNA testing is very accurate for Riley-Day syndrome.
+Genetic DNA testing is very accurate for FD.
 It may be used for diagnosing people with the condition or those who carry the gene.
 It can also be used for prenatal diagnosis.

-People of Eastern European Jewish background and families with a history of Riley-Day syndrome may wish to seek genetic counseling if they are thinking of having children.
+People of Eastern European Jewish background and families with a history of FD may wish to seek genetic counseling if they are thinking of having children.